SltnBM/bulk-file-renamer/README.md

 ---

+🔒 Security Notes
+- ⚠️ The script will rename files directly and overwrite names, so if something goes wrong, you might lose track of original filenames.
+- 🚫 Avoid running the script on system folders or important directories to prevent accidental renaming of critical files.
+- 🛡️ Use the file extension filter carefully to limit renaming only to specific file types you want to organize.
+- 📝 This script does not support undo, so double-check inputs before running.

+---

 ## 🛠️ How to Use
 1. Make sure you have Python installed (Python 3 recommended).
 2. Clone this repository